-There are innumerable resources available to improve one’s poker game.
+There are innumerable resources available to improve one’s Texas Hold’em poker game.
 Books, videos, coaches, and courses are everywhere.
 Among these disparate options, Advanced Poker Training (APT) holds a unique position.
 APT is the only poker training option that allows you to learn how to play poker by actually playing the game.
 Their philosophy is founded on a simple, but critical, teaching precept: poker players learn faster and better through action and practice.

-Play, Guidance, and Feedback
+Advanced Poker Training: Play, Guidance, and Feedback

 The central Advanced Poker Training tool is their No Limit simulation software.
 With this tool, you can play hundreds of hands per hour.
 This high volume practice allows you to play full sessions in a fraction of the time it would take to do so in a live card room.

-Twenty-eight different computerized advisors, with a variety of styles, are available to provide suggestions if you wish to access them.
+When playing the human-like bots, twenty-eight different computerized advisors, with a variety of styles, are available to provide suggestions if you wish to access them.
 You can just compare their decision with the top-line advice given or you can choose to dive much deeper into the situational and mathematical bases for this advice through the Brain button.

 When the Brain button is accessed, an evaluation of your hand itself is shown: